Advisory Committee on Immunization Practices (ACIP) Recommendations

 Although transmission of varicella vaccine virus is rare, it may very occasionally occur if a recently vaccinated person develops a rash.
 To be safe, close contact with persons without varicella immunity at high risk of complications, especially those who are immunocompromised, should be avoided until such a rash has disappeared 1.
 There is no risk of transmission following the inactivated zoster vaccine (RZV).

-Post-licensure safety studies are being carried out by the manufacturer and FDA/CDC independently to monitor the safety of RZV (Shingrix®) 11.
-A recent self-controlled analysis by the FDA found an association between RZV and Guillain Barré Syndrome (GBS).
-The rate ratio, comparing cases in risk versus control windows, was 4.30 (95% Confidence Interval: 1.76-10.53); this corresponds to an attributable risk of 6.47 additional cases of GBS per million doses of Shingrix (95%CI: 2.47-10.47).
-However, these results should be interpreted with caution, as the number of cases in the study was small (13 in risk window versus 8 in control window), and the study is not yet peer reviewed.
+Post-licensure safety studies are being carried out by the manufacturer and FDA/CDC independently to monitor the safety of RZV (Shingrix®) 13.
+A self-controlled analysis by the FDA found an association between RZV and Guillain Barré Syndrome (GBS).
+The rate ratio, comparing cases in risk versus control windows, was 4.30 (95% Confidence Interval: 1.76-10.53); this corresponds to an attributable risk of 6.47 additional cases of GBS per million doses of Shingrix (95%CI: 2.50-10.45).
+However, these results should be interpreted with caution, as the number of cases in the study was small (13 in risk window versus 8 in control window) 25.
 See the Do Vaccines Cause GBS? summary for more details.

 “Single-antigen varicella and combination MMRV vaccines are not licensed for use in persons who have any malignant condition, including blood dyscrasias, leukemia, lymphomas of any type, or other malignant neoplasms affecting the bone marrow or lymphatic systems.
 Combination MMRV vaccine should not be administered to persons with primary or acquired immunodeficiency, including immunosuppression associated with AIDS or other clinical manifestations of HIV infections, cellular immunodeficiencies, hypogammaglobulinemia, and dysgammaglobulinemia.
 Combination MMRV vaccine should not be administered as a substitute for the component vaccines when vaccinating HIV-infected children.